Currency

 Usually 1-2 months deposit.
 Agent fee ~0.5-1 month.
 Stamp duty on lease applies.

-Calculate your salary in Singapore
+See what your salary looks like in Singapore

 Do I need a visa to work in Singapore from China?